 I am reminded of the story of David Livingstone who was found one morning, his body in kneeling position by his bedside where he had passed from this life into heaven doing what he had spent his whole life doing.
 I think of the prayers of the saints who prayed the apostle Peter out of jail; then, when their prayers were made manifest in his appearance at the door, they shut the door on him in disbelief.
 We think of “answered” and “unanswered” prayers, “yes” and “no” prayers.
 We think of “talking to the ceiling” or entering into the very chambers of God’s presence.
 What comes to mind for you?

 In Koph, the psalmist enters into communion with God.
-We don’t know his circumstances, but we’re given the hint that he was hounded all day long by wickedness and hunted by predators looking to do much harm.
+How?
+He was hounded all day long by wickedness and hunted by predators looking to do much harm.
 We get the idea that the psalmist walked all day long in a sea of corruption and danger.
-If we are serious about the reputation and holiness of our God, he gives us keener eyes to see this in our own world today.
-If we’re not already acclimated to the sinfulness in ourselves and in our world, such keen insight could also bring us down in sorrow, grief, fear, and despair.
+When I am serious about the reputation and holiness of God, I see this in my own reality.
+I am being stalked by evil from within and without; I walk in a danger-filled world.
+I am often brought down in sorrow, grief, fear, and despair.
 Some of us already have known this or are feeling it even now.

 The psalmist documents his answer to the problem: unceasing prayer.
 All day long, “set watches” keep him on his knees.
-Not that we need to physically bow every time–though that is not a bad idea in theory, but our hearts are “bowed” (humbled) before Him as we come before a Holy God for counsel.
-Set watches, humble heart and mind, seeking the Lord’s counsel.
-Is this a foreign idea to us today?
+Not that we need to physically bow every time–though that is not a bad idea in theory.
+But our hearts are “bowed” (humbled) before Him as we come before a Holy God for counsel.
+Set watches, humble heart and mind, seeking the Lord’s counsel–are these foreign to us today?

 I am very sure from studying this passage in Koph, that the psalmist came every day with all that he was, not because he saw instant gratification in all that he prayed, but because God was his entire hope in an otherwise hopeless situation.
-He kept coming back to God, hour by hour, day by day, year by year, because he had seen enough and had known enough about God’s wisdom and character that prayer was is the only and most viable hope.
+He kept coming back to God, hour by hour, day by day, year by year, because he had seen enough, and had known enough about God’s wisdom and character, to know that prayer is the only and most viable hope.

 When I ask a question, I may receive more information in feedback than I had expected.
 I might hear an affirmation, or a refusal.
 I might hear someone say, “Hold that thought and don’t forget it.
 Remind me again.
 Because I am working that problem right now and you can’t understand it right now but you will soon.
 Just don’t give up on the question.”
 All these are answers to prayer.
 God answers prayer.

-There is so much more to prayer than can be discussed here, but the idea of Koph is to set our minds and hearts to focus on our Lord and His counsel alone.
+There is so much more to prayer, but the idea of Koph is to set our minds and hearts to focus on our Lord and His counsel alone.
 We have a gift in prayer as we live moment-by-moment, not just on Sabbath days, not just during a quickly performed devotional, not just during the car ride to work or the meal time prayer.
-Be intentional about your “set watches” to develop a disciplined habit of consulting the Lord.
-Couple that with thorough reading of God’s Word so that our prayers are directed rightly.
-Meditate on what you read so you can transfer the teaching to your personal life in every area.
-Let your words be prayers.
-This is a high discipline and a convicting one.

 Lord, I am ashamed when I read your psalmist’s prayers.
 Such foolishness enters my heart and mind from the moment I turn away from prayer to the time I turn back.
 My heart is wicked and is a sieve for keeping your counsel.
 I ask you, as the psalmist did, to save me from myself.
 Save me from the wiles of the evil one to harm me and dissuade me from coming to you in study or in prayer.
 Let the meditations of my heart and the words on my lips be pleasing to you, O Lord, my Rock and my Redeemer.
 As with Solomon, my highest request for a boon in this world is that you keep me in your wisdom and never let me be destroyed by the foolishness of my own heart.
 I am tempted in this world, Lord, but you are my Savior and you will keep me safe.
 Even more, Lord, I ask that you guide me into full service, sacrificing my own understanding and strength in exchange for yours.
 Motivate me to strong faith, good works and a clean and pure heart of love for all.
 Thank you that you keep all my prayers as precious in your sight and you will answer them in your higher wisdom and in your perfect timing.
 Let me never be offended in you.
 In the Name of the Lord Jesus, I offer myself and my prayer to you.
 So let it be.